makramalla/Resume/README.md

 This repo serves as a simple dockerized Resume that can be implemented on any operating system.

-To be able to use it you need to have dokcer installed as per [this link](https://docs.docker.com/install/).
+To be able to use it you need to have docker installed as per [this link](https://docs.docker.com/install/).

 Then just clone the repo and run the following commands from inside the folder: